NullZeal/php-website/README.md

 # php-website

-A php website created for eduacation purpose.
+A php website created for educational purposes.

 The goal of this project was to practice the implementation of php code as a revision for what we learned in a online class.